harshnehal1996/Self-Driving-Vehicle-With-Carla/perception/README.md

 ### Some Result
 <p align="center"><img src="../images/localization.gif" alt="Localization" width="1000" height="450"/>
 Left side is localized projection in the lidar map.
-The right side is the reference frame(from lidar map) detected for observation<br>
+The right side is the reference cameraframe(from lidar map) detected for observation<br>
 Matching pair of points are shown between reference and trajectory frame
 </p>